At dinner mum gives all the food to me and my brother. I tried to share with her but she said she isn’t hungryChild helped by our Emergency Appeal

 What we've achieved

-- Since 1861 we’ve helped almost 2 million children and young people.
+- Since 1861 we’ve helped more than two million children and young people.

-- We’ve helped 20,000 children and young people during the coronavirus pandemic.
+- We’ve helped more than 20,000 children and young people during the coronavirus pandemic.
 We've kept 99% of our local services open.

 Where your money goes